pine64/website/content/documentation/PinePower/Versions/PinePower_Desktop.md

 ---
-title: "120W Desktop Power Supply"
+title: "PinePower Desktop"
 draft: false
 menu:
   docs:
     title:
     parent: "PinePower/Versions"
-    identifier: "PinePower/Versions/120W_Desktop_Power_Supply"
+    identifier: "PinePower/Versions/PinePower_Desktop"
     weight: 2
 ---

-{{< figure src="/documentation/images/PinePower-Desktop-2.jpg" title="PinePower Desktop 120W render" width="400" >}}

-A 120W desktop power adapter.
+The **PinePower Desktop** is an 120W desktop power adapter.
 It features 1 USB-C port and 4 USB-A port.
 The 120W output is not per port, but total output power.
 This is calculated by combining the 65W USB-C, 3x15W USB-A and the 18W USB-A QC, making a total of 128W.
 The only difference between the US and EU edition is the supplied power cable.
 Every port, with exception of the wireless Q-charger, has a display, portraying the output voltage and amps.
 The display back light can be turned on and off by capacitive touch button, located on the top left side of the unit.

+{{< figure src="/documentation/PinePower/images/PinePower-Desktop-2.jpg" title="PinePower Desktop 120W" width="400" >}}

 ## General specifications